SamReynoso/milkcow/README.md

 much later...

 When milkcow is created, and connected, it won't pull data from the database on its own.
-Well need to to specify what data to pull by providing the data's key.
+We'll need to to specify the data to pull by providing a key.

 ```python
 mc = MilkCow(Record) # new milkcow